Ejhfast/iris-agent/README.md

 # iris-agent

-## Warning!
-This is an alpha release and is not currently meant to be used for real data science work.
-We are currently adding many new commands to the system and fixing bugs.
+### Warning!
+The current version of Iris is an alpha release and is not yet ready for real data science work.
+We are still adding many new commands to the system and fixing bugs.
 A production-ready beta release will be out later this summer.
 Use at your own risk!

 ![interface](/interface.png)